 Doval-Yi talks proposed amidst India-China stand off

-New Delhi, July 06: In a bid to resolve the border dispute, India and China are now discussing a proposal for talks between National Security Advisor Ajit Doval and Chinese Foreign Minister, Wang Yi.
+New Delhi, July 06: In a bid to resolve the border dispute, India and China are now discussing a proposal for talks between National Security Advisor (NSA) Ajit Doval and Chinese Foreign Minister, Wang Yi.

 Who is Galwan Valley named after and what is the India-China dispute about